andrinruegg/m431_ap_23a_/Documentary/IPERKA/Plan.md

 # Planing <br> <br>

-This is an example how I planned what to do.
+This is an example how I planned and what what to do.
 (12.10-22.10)
 --------------------------------------------------------------------------------------------------------------------------
 | Date   | Time in min | Exercise         | What has to be done                                                          |
 | ------ | ----------- | ---------------  | ---------------------------------------------------------------------------- |